 When the archive directory has been saved, it can be restored from save file on tape, Net-Storage, or private or public disk in the event of an emergency (if it no longer exists or is not readable).
-To do this you use the IMPORT-FILES statement with DIRECTORY and SAVE-FILE specified:
+To do this you use the IMPORT-FILES statement with \DIRECTORY and SAVE-FILE specified:

-- If the directory is saved to tape, Net-Storage or private disk, SAVE-FILE=BY-VOLUME must be specified. - If the directory is saved to tape, Net-Storage or private disk, SAVE-FILE=BY-VOLUME must be specified.
+- If the directory was saved to tape, Net-Storage (with SAVE-FILE-PROCESSING=\HSMS-V9-COMPATIBLE) or private disk, SAVE-FILE=\BY-VOLUME must be specified. - If the directory was saved to public disk or within SAVE-FILE-PROCESSING=\HSMS-V10-COMPATIBLE mode to Net-Storage, SAVE-FILE=\BY-PUBLIC-DISK must be specified.